200percentmicky/chadmusic/docs/commands.md

 | `[reason]` | string | The reason for shutting down the bot. |

 ## Filters
 Commands to add or remove filters from the player.

-!!! info

 The commands in this category will only be available to DJs if **Allow Filters** is off.

 ### !bassboost | !bass | /filter bassboost `<gain>`